umigv/nav-onboarding-2026/README.md

 ```
 In general, these are the only parts of the repo you need to worry about (unless something is very very wrong, and if so it's probably not your fault).
 You'll add your odometry node as a package under `src/localization/` (which is where this node is located in Maverick's monorepo).
 You'll learn more about packages in a later step, but first you need to do some setup.

+### ROB 330 Note:
+This is how ARV's repo is set up.
+The mbot may be a little different, but it still shows how things are separated into packages.

 ## 3. Cloning the Repo
 If you scroll to the top of this Github page, you'll see a green button with the word "Code" on it.
 Click it, and under HTTPS, hit the copy symbol for the link shown.
 Then, open VSCode or your terminal.
+You'll be making a ROS2 environment on your own computer for this project, but I don't know if you'll be able to reliably test mbot projects in this environment, so just use this environment for this project and test your mbot code on the mbot to be safe.

 ### VSCode:
 - Hit the "Clone Git Repository" button.